aridjayarecipes/cutesrecipes.web.app/content/post/1796-recipe-of-favorite-healthy-desserts-carrot-cake.md

 - "10 ground nuts or almonds 1 tablespoon coconut fat 1 tsp baking powder 1 tsp cinnamon"
 - " unsweetened dried fruits"
 recipeinstructions:
-- "First preheat the oven to 180 degrees. -Mic the eggs with “sugar&#34; and cinnamon."
+- "First preheat the oven to 180 degrees. -Mic the eggs with “sugar" and cinnamon."
 - "Then add the carrots and apples and then the other ingredients. -Pour into mass and bake for 25 minutes. ✨"
 - "It is very delicious in itself, but you can also add unsweetened whipped cream to the top with mascarpone.
 Enjoy!"
 categories: